aaronkyle/social-development/terms/social-performance.md

 comments: true
 ---
 -->
-The term ‘social performance’ refers to.
+The term ‘social performance’ refers to...

 #### References and Further Reading: